-Recently Adopted Accounting Changes and Recently Issued and Adopted Accounting Standards will require most leases to be recognized on the balance sheet which will increase reported assets and liabilities.
+Recently Adopted Accounting Changes and Recently Issued and Adopted Accounting Standards

+In February 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-02, Leases.
+The new standard will require most leases to be recognized on the balance sheet which will increase reported assets and liabilities.
 Lessor accounting remains substantially similar to current guidance.
 The new standard is effective for annual and interim periods in fiscal years beginning after December 15, 2018, which for the Company is the first quarter of fiscal 2019 and mandates a modified retrospective transition method.
 The Company is currently evaluating the impact this ASU will have on its consolidated financial statements and related disclosures.